anacode/anacode-toolkit/anacode/agg/README.rst

 Here is list of all possible analysis you can do with this library.
-Those that can be visualized are marked with asterix:
+Those that can be visualized are marked with asterisk:

 - concepts:
     - concept_frequency